 In accordance with section 551 of the Companies Act, the Directors may be generally and unconditionally authorised to exercise all the powers of the Company to allot shares up to an aggregate nominal amount equal to the amount stated in the relevant ordinary resolution authorising such allotment.
-The authorities referred to in paragraph 5 and 5.3 above were included in the special resolution passed at the 2022 AGM and remain in force at the date of this Prospectus.
+The authorities referred to in paragraph 5 above were included in the special resolution passed at the annual general meeting in 2023 and remain in force at the date of this Prospectus.

 The provisions of section 561 of the Companies Act (which confer on Shareholders rights of pre-emption in respect of the allotment of equity securities which are paid up in cash) apply to the Company except to the extent disapplied by special resolution of the Company.
-Such pre-emption rights have been disapplied to the extent referred to in paragraph 5.3 above pursuant to the special resolution passed at the 2022 AGM.
+Such pre-emption rights have been disapplied to the extent referred to above pursuant to the special resolution passed at the annual general meeting in 2023.